 So far, castor is grown by approximately 700,000 farmers in India alone.
 The education program has seen 45 Villages participate in soil and water testing regimens and a yield increase of roughly 50% since the initiative began.
 And over 5,200 hectares of Castor farming are now under the sustainable practices and principles of the project.

-Materialise is one of the most extensive and most complete 3d-printing facilities in the world.
+Materialise 3D is one of the world’s most extensive and complete 3D printing facilities.
 We have worked together since the beginning: from rapid prototyping to design revisions to manufacturing the final frames.
 They put great energy into research and development that integrates new sustainable materials within their manufacturing processes.

 Arkema are material science experts, offering a portfolio of first-class technologies that address the ever-growing demand for new and sustainable materials.
 They manufacture the plant-based PA 11 that we use to 3D print our frame components.